Xilinx/mlir-aie/AIEVecDialect.md

 AIE ups

-Xilinx-specific upshift intrinsic.
+AMD-specific upshift intrinsic.
 Moves data from AIE vector data type to accumulator data type.
 The adjustment in precision is controlled by the shift parameter.
 `$result = ups($source, $shift)`